CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/DHCP-Relay.md

 Configures the IPv6 address on the DHCP relay upstream interface.

 {{%notice note%}}
-In Cumulus Linux 5.4 and earlier, the command is `nv set service dhcp-relay6 <vrf-id> interface upstream <interface-id> address <ipv6>`.
+- In Cumulus Linux 5.4 and earlier, the command is `nv set service dhcp-relay6 <vrf-id> interface upstream <interface-id> address <ipv6>`.
+- Cumulus Linux 5.14 no longer provides this command.
 {{%/notice%}}

 ### Command Syntax